internetarchive/fatcat/python/README.md

 for a list of settings.
 If you copy this file to `.env` it will be sourced by `pipenv` automatically; you can also load it in your shell like `source .env`.

+If elasticsearch is not set up, you might want to create two empty indices:

+    curl -XPUT localhost:9200/fatcat_release
+    curl -XPUT localhost:9200/fatcat_container

 ## Running Tests

 Many (though not all) python tests depend on access to a local running API